Feb. 07, 2020 UPDATE

 Mellow tonkotsu and soy sauce ramen with an aromatic whiff of seafood

-Tonkotsu and Soy Sauce Ramen
+Tonkotsu and Soy Sauce Ramen / (Regular) ￥680

 Bishiya’s number one specialty, tonkotsu and soy sauce ramen.
 The combination of slowly simmered tonkotsu soup and carefully prepared seafood and chicken dashi broth lets you experience a rich and mellow flavor that sets it apart from ordinary tonkotsu ramen.
 It is topped with char siu pork, spinach, and nori seaweed, of course.
 It also contains mokuji mushrooms with a pleasing firm texture.
 The rich soup, standard toppings, and firm, thick noodles complement each other perfectly.

 Karaage is one of Bishiya’s side dishes.
 The meatiness and tenderness of the chicken, the seasoning of the batter, and its compatibility with ramen are all excellent.
 Another good point is that they always serve it fresh out of the fryer.
 There are not many ramen restaurants that give this much attention to their karaage.

 Aemen is a type of ramen that typically is eaten without soup, but instead with sauce or toppings mixed in with the noodles.
 It is also sometimes called maze soba, abura soba, or shirunashimen.
 This dish has started to spread only recently, so even many people in Japan do not know about it.
 Bishiya’s aemen is somewhat lightly flavored, but it has a gentle seafood aroma, and the mitsuba topping and special soy-based sauce emphasize the refined and delicious flavors.
 If you have never had aemen, you will want to give it a try.

 If you would like to give a little extra accent to your Ramen, try adding some of the seasonings on the table.
 From left to right, they are: garlic, black pepper, and chili pepper.
 We personally recommend the garlic.
 Adding it to your Ramen gives the flavor of the soup more impact, doubling the deliciousness.
 That said, if you add too much, it will overwhelm the flavor of the soup, so be careful.